 San Francisco painting and interior decorating contractor Sam Mazza spots the castle up on the hillside while on his way to Nick’s Restaurant in Rockaway Beach.
 His curiosity piqued, he approaches for a closer look and finds the building surrounded by tall weeds and in need of significant repairs.
 Later that year, he buys the castle for about $29,000 and begins a series of much-needed repairs.

-Sam never takes up residence in the castle, but spends a great deal of time there in the forty-three years he owns it— building an eclectic collection of objects d’art from California and beyond.
-He also hosts a number of fundraisers and community events at the castle during this time.
+Sam never takes up residence in the castle, but spends a great deal of time there in the 43 years he owns it— building an eclectic collection of objects d’art from California and beyond.
+He also hosts a number of great parties, fundraisers, and community events at the castle during this time.

 Sam Mazza passes peacefully at his home at the age 96.
 Before his death, he takes steps to ensure his estate will be used to establish a charitable foundation.

-The board of directors of the Sam Mazza Foundation elect to retain the castle as the headquarters of the Sam Mazza Foundation and continue to meet there to conduct all foundation business.
+The board of directors of the Sam Mazza Foundation elects to retain the castle as the headquarters of the Sam Mazza Foundation and continue to meet there to conduct all foundation business.